roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

  "Still thinking truck?"

  She headed for the bathroom leaving me standing there with an unbelievably hard cock.
 I might have read her wrong, but I didn't think so so I quickly undressed and followed her into the shower.
 When I slid the curtain aside and got in with her she smiled and handed me the wash rag and the bar of soap and turned her back to me.
 I washed her back and then reached around and started washing her front.
 She reached back, found my stiff cock and started stroking it.
 She bent at the waist and picked up the shampoo and handed it to me.
-Report_Story #2